 When you’re applying for life insurance, the company is going to look at dozens of different factors to determine if they are going to accept you for coverage.
 One of the biggest factors that can impact their decision is if you have any pre-existing health conditions which will make you too great of a risk to approve for life insurance.

 Cardiac arrhythmia is a condition that can hamper your ability to get life insurance because it’s directly related to your heart.
 Still, you shouldn’t believe people when they tell you that getting life insurance with a cardiac arrhythmia is too expensive or impossible.
-We find life insurance for our clients with cardiac arrhythmia all the time.
+We find life insurance for our clients with heart disease all the time.
 We also help our clients out with other high risk complications such as life insurance with depression or life insurance with sleep apnea.
 You need to focus on finding the right insurer, not an insurer that won’t “rate” your policy because of your health condition.
 We can help you.

 Getting Approved for Life Insurance Coverage with Cardiac Arrhythmia